BartyzalRadek/MLNotes/ANN_architectures.md

  - transformer encoder = they call it bi-directional, it's all-directional = attention
  - jointly conditioning on both left and right context in all layers = normal transformer encoder:
    - not just concat like ELMo
-   - not left-to-right like Open AI GPT = Transformer decoder trained to rpedict next word in sequence
+   - not left-to-right like Open AI GPT = Transformer decoder trained to predict next word in sequence
  - <img src="https://github.com/BartyzalRadek/MLNotes/blob/master/img/bert.png" width="600"/>
  - pre-trained on:
    - predicting masked words = 15% of input sequence = not just the next word like ELMo/GPT
+   - only 15% of words have error = gradient, unlike GPT where all words have error
+   - slower training but the benefit of looking at whole input sequence = overcomes GPT in couple epochs
-   - predict whether 2 senteces follow each other
+   - predict whether 2 sentences follow each other
    - <img src="https://github.com/BartyzalRadek/MLNotes/blob/master/img/bert_pretrain2.png" width="500"/>
  - input:
    - input token = token + segment embedding + positional embedding